Elias Ladopoulos: Conflict with former Legion of Doom members

 Abene's involvement in both LOD and MOD showed a natural alignment between the two groups in MOD's early years.
 As LOD's original membership broke up, however, conflicts arose between Abene and Eric Bloodaxe (Chris Goggans), another LOD member.
-Goggans declaring that Abene had been expelled from LOD, resulted in a permanent split between the two groups.
+Goggans declared that Abene had been expelled from LOD, resulting in a permanent split between the two groups.
 Ladopoulos is credited with writing "The History of MOD" for "other hackers to envy."
 Further disagreements and pranks, including the hacking of Goggans's security consultancy ComSec, have been characterized as the Great Hacker War.

 Prosecution

 On January 15, 1990 (Martin Luther King Day), the AT&T telephone network crashed.
 Later investigations revealed the cause to be a software bug; however, an FBI task force that had been investigating MOD was convinced the group was implicated.
 On January 24 the FBI raided the homes of five MOD members, including Ladopoulos, Abene, and Stira.
 Despite being released without charge due to lack of evidence, the MOD members were later re-arrested on a conspiracy charge following wire-tapping of future MOD members.
 After Abene rejected a plea bargain, Ladopoulos refused to testify against his fellow hacker, pleaded guilty and was sentenced to 6 months in a supervised camp facility, followed by 6 months' house arrest.
 According to U.S. attorney Otto Obermaier it was the "first investigative use of court-authorized wiretaps to obtain conversations and data transmissions of computer hackers" in the United States.